malekbenz/malekbenz/_posts/2016-12-01-Step-by-Setp-create-first-angularjs-app -visual-studio.md

 author: Malekbenz
 comments: true
 category: Asp.Net
-tags : [ 'javascript',  'angularjs']
+tags : [ 'Javascript',  'Angularjs']
-categories: ['Asp.Net', 'angularjs']
+categories: ['Asp.Net', 'Angularjs']
 ---

 You've always heard about Angularjs, but you don't know how or why to use it ?, you’re in luck because you are in the right place to learn that.